Last Updated on May 17, 2023 by Matt

 Lights

 Lights are probably the most underrated safety feature on electric scooters.
-They have dual functions: they illuminate the road ahead of you, and signal to those around that a vehicle is moving toward them.
+They have dual functions: they illuminate the road ahead of you and signal to those around you that a vehicle is moving toward them.

-That’s why it’s important for a scooter to have a sufficiently strong headlight and other forms of signals.
+That’s why a scooter needs to have a sufficiently strong headlight and other forms of signals.
 Some models also include a rear light, a brake light, turn signals, and many different side reflectors attached to the sides of the deck and the stem.

 Side reflectors can also include flashing LED designs, which are sometimes seen on the more expensive scooters.
 Some brands, especially ones that manufacture high-end scooters, are known for illuminating their logos in RGB LED lights.